 Students choosing Islamic Studies and Christian-Muslim Relations are strongly encouraged to take Arabic.
-Up to 12 credits of language courses taken at Hartford Seminary may count toward the 48 credits required for the Master of Arts degree.
+Up to 12 credits of language courses taken at Hartford Seminary may count toward the 48 credits required for the Master of Arts in Religious Studies degree.